ScottIsebrand/dueling-wizards/README.md

 # Dueling Wizards

 This is a variation of a basic computer game version of the hand game Rock, Paper, Scissors (a.k.a.
 Rochambeau, sometimes as Stone, Paper, Scissors).
-This README.md is likely to eventually include explanations of the technologies used, the approach taken, a link to a live site, installation instructions, unsolved problems, and resourced used.
 The headings below are placeholders and subject to change.

 ## Motivation